-Robert (Bob) Bechtel has been teaching at the University of Arizona for over 25 years.
+Robert (Bob) Bechtel taught at the University of Arizona for over 25 years.
 His latest project is an environmental psychology textbook.
-He is the editor of the peer-reviewed journal Environment and Behavior.
-Dr. Bechtel’s research interests include housing, space travel, remote communities, and environmental attitudes.
+He was the editor of the peer-reviewed journal Environment and Behavior.
+Dr. Bechtel’s research interests included housing, space travel, remote communities, and environmental attitudes.

 Sheila Danko has a multi-disciplinary design background with formal training in architecture and industrial, graphic, and interior design.
 She is a member of the Foundation for Interior Design Education Research and a former Associate Editor for The Journal of Interior Design.
 She is an associate professor at Cornell University and does research in the areas of leadership, creative problem-solving, and design education, with emphasis on how an understanding of design can lead to innovative leadership in a variety of disciplines.